 If you have been taking medication to help you sleep, then that is usually no barrier to receiving acupuncture.
 You may have been prescribed small amounts of drugs like zopiclone or zimovane.
 GPs are reluctant to supply anything more than limited quantities because they are not intended for long term use, and tolerance can develop in three to fourteen days.
 Under such circumstances, acupuncture may effectively fill the gap left by a lack of further treatment options.

 When you come to see me about insomnia, my first step is to ascertain exactly how your sleep is disturbed.
 You might identify with some of the patterns I commonly encounter:

 – Do you find it difficult to go off to sleep at the very start of the night.
 Is a busy mind part of the problem?
 Your thoughts may be around worrying or stressful issues, or they may hop incessantly from one inconsequential topic to the next.

 – Conversely, is your mind peaceful, and yet it is still hard to drop off to sleep in the first place?

 – Or are you someone who can go to sleep fairly easily, but who then wakes in the early hours?
 If you wake at broadly the same time most nights, then the time can be of significance to me.

 – Do you sleep for most of the night, but restlessly, perhaps due to disturbing dreams, feeling hot etc?
 Is chronic pain affecting your sleep?
 If so, we should look at that too.

-Your answers to these questions provide useful pointers, and coupled with information about your general health and wellbeing, I can arrive at a Chinese medical diagnosis of the causes of your insomnia.
-Treatment would in most cases be weekly, for a fixed period.
+Your answers to these questions provide useful pointers, and coupled with information about your general health and wellbeing, I can start to draw some conclusions about the causes of your insomnia.
+Sessions would in most cases be weekly, for a fixed period.
 If your insomnia stems from stress or worry, then we can try to address that too.